Railway Backend Deployment: What Developers Should Know

 Railway pricing structure

-The pricing model is consumption-based.
-You pay for what you use rather than pre-purchasing capacity.
+The pricing model is consumption-based, meaning you pay for what you use rather than pre-purchasing capacity.
+This can be more cost-effective for low-usage projects.

-Free trial includes $5 in credits.
-This covers:
+The free trial includes $5 in credits, which covers:

 • Development and testing workloads